Residential park resident concessions

 People who live in a residential park or a caravan park may be eligible to receive a single combined concession to help with their energy, water and sewerage bills.

-People who live in a residential park or a caravan park may be eligible to receive the Cost of Living Concession.
+People who live in a residential park or a caravan park may also be eligible to receive the Cost of Living Concession.

 You may be eligible for a single combined concession to help with your household rates and expenses if you have one of the following cards: